lejaaprianza/modelmaker/README.md

 # modelmaker
-It is the code to create my model for image classification using model maker
+It is the code to create the model for image classification using model maker